MohaamedBarakat/Ruby_on_rails-App/README.md

 if you run the previous command respectively now you can the run application curl http://localhost:3000/applications

-# Incase you have an error with elasticseqrch exit 137 after run docker-compose you should maximize vm.max_map_count
+# Incase you have an error with elasticsearch exit 137 after run docker-compose you should maximize vm.max_map_count

 # - linux
 From command line